Narmadha04/Streaming-process/README.md

 # Await termination of the streaming query
 memory_query.awaitTermination()
 ```
-This code will read changes from the postgres.public.table_name topic in Kafka, process them with PySpark, and display the data in real-time.
+This code will read changes from the postgres.public.table_name topic in Kafka, transforms them with PySpark, and display the data in real-time.
+Transformations done in pyspark :

+- white space trimming
+- remove duplicates (no same patient details must be repeated)
+- validating phone number (no phone number longer than 10 digits)

 <details>
   <summary>Commands (For reference)</summary>